Prerequisites:

 ix# export PATH=${PWD}/ix:${PATH}

 Any user with sudo configured can install packages on the system.
-Thanks to the content addressable store usage, different versions of packages will not overlap with each other.
-Different users may use different IX repository versions.
-The recommended way to customize the system for yourself - clone the repository on github, and make the necessary changes to your branch.
-Perhaps, someday there’ll be support for overlays.
+Using a content-addressable store, different versions of packages will not overlap.
+Different users can use different versions of the IX repository.
+The recommended way to customize the system is to clone the repository on GitHub and make the necessary changes to your branch.
+Perhaps someday there will be support for overlays.

 ix# ix mut gui bin/sway

-Install the sway program in realm gui, specifying that it should use the 3d accelerated driver for AMD GPU:
+Install Sway in the gui realm, specifying that it should use the 3D acceleration driver for AMD GPU:

 ix# ix mut gui bin/sway --mesa_driver=radv

-See also for a more detailed introduction to the subject of 3D acceleration in stal/IX.
+For a more detailed introduction to 3D acceleration in stal/IX, see ACCEL.md.

-Let’s say that all programs in realm gui should use AMD GPU:
+Let’s assume that all programs in the gui realm should use AMD GPU:

 ix# ix mut gui --mesa_driver=radv